What we Do

 The Wisconsin State Capitol Police has highly trained, experienced, and FAA

-raft pilots.
+licensed unmanned aircraft pilots.
 Our program coordinator and pilots are the

 subject matter experts for other public safety agencies throughout the State of